x75/x75.github.io/_posts/2020-02-20-jetpack-the-story-1-init.md

 ### Jetpack the Story, Part 1 Init

-> aka How to create a startup with Stripe Atlas in the US and run it in Germany
+> summary

 In July 2019 we founded Jetpack Cognition Lab, Inc..
-This simple sentence betrays the fact that for us a decade of weaving a million threads comes together as a single piece of rainbow for the first time.
+This simple statement betrays the fact that for us a decade of weaving a million threads comes together as a single piece of rainbow for the first time.
 Me and my cofounder Matthias Kubisch have come a long way to see this happen.
 Unsurprising in retrospect it took some time to realize the full impact of this particular step.
-This is reason why I'm writing this text six months later only.
+This is the reason why I'm six months late in writing this text.

-> research background
+> background

-Both of us were starting a PhD in robotics ca. 2012 at the Department of Computer Science within the Humboldt-Universität zu Berlin.
+Both of us were starting a PhD in robotics in ca. 2012 at the Department of Computer Science within the Humboldt-Universität zu Berlin.
 There we got to know each other during undergraduate studies earlier on.
-By now in 2020 both thesis projects are close to being finished.
-When my employment at university ended in 2017 before anything was finished, it was already clear to us that we were going to create a robotics company together as a post-doc thing.
+By now in 2020 both thesis projects are close to being completed.
+When my employment at the university ended in 2017, before the thesis was finished, it was already clear to us that we were going to create a robotics company together as a post-doc thing.
 After a few early experiments in the time since then we entered 2019 fully committed to our own startup idea and were out to get some funding.

 > tried to apply for EXIST stipend